 The bill applies to contractors, including subcontractors, who enter into a service contract or subcontract if the contractor employs more than four service employees anywhere in the United States.
-As amended, the bill does not apply to health care entities which are covered by P.L.2022, c.101.
+The bill does not apply to health care entities which are covered by P.L.2022, c.101.

-Service employees are individuals employed assigned to a covered location on a full or part-time basis for at least 90 days who are not managerial or professional employees or regularly scheduled to work less than 16 hours per week in connection with:
+Under the bill, service employees are individuals employed or assigned to a covered location on a full or part-time basis for at least 90 days who are not managerial or professional employees or regularly scheduled to work less than 16 hours per week in connection with:

-1. the care or maintenance of a building or property;

-2. passenger related security services, cargo related and ramp services, in-terminal and passenger handling and cleaning services at an airport; or

-3. food preparation services at a primary or secondary school, or at a tertiary educational institution.
+- the care or maintenance of a building or property; - passenger related security services, cargo related and ramp services, in-terminal and passenger handling, and cleaning services at an airport; or - food preparation services at a primary or secondary school, or at a tertiary educational institution.

-As amended, service employees covered by the bill do not include employees performing work on certain projects requiring local permits.
+Service employees covered by the bill do not include employees performing work on certain projects requiring local permits.